robertdj/AzureBlob.jl/README.md

 ## Acknowledgement

-The *AzureBlob* package is inspired by similar functionality in the [AzureSMR package for R](https://github.com/Microsoft/AzureSMR) that is probably also available in the [cloudyr packages](https://github.com/cloudyr).
+The *AzureBlob* package is inspired by similar functionality in the [AzureSMR package for R](https://github.com/Microsoft/AzureSMR).
+This functionality is probably also available in the [cloudyr packages](https://github.com/cloudyr).